*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 - Purchasing an additional ANT 751R antenna and mounting both on the same pole.
 If you do this, I’d recommend having 2-4 feet of vertical separation between the antennas to minimize mutual interference

-The antenna has a nominal range of 70 miles.
+The antenna has an advertised range of 70 miles.
 As with most Yagi antennas, a transformer is necessary for reducing the impedance between the antenna’s elements and the coaxial cable.

 The supplied transformer doesn’t use a power outlet (in other words, it’s passive); you just attach it in the correct place.